๐Campaigns

 Ring Tonic will automatically search for available numbers in your chosen area code and create your number pool.
 This process takes just a few seconds.

-After creating your DNI campaign, you need to add the tracking script to your website.
+After creating your Website Tracker campaign, you need to add the tracking script to your website.
+This script handles both phone number swapping and form attribution injection depending on your campaign configuration.

 Step 1: Copy the Script